ashorb/jpaint/README.md

 ### **GitHub link:** https://github.com/ashorb/jpaint

 ### **Check-in 4:**
--I've had major issues when attempting to implement grouping/ungrouping features.
 <br/>**Working:**
 <br/>-Can group shapes.
-Grouped shapes can be selected and moved.
+Grouped shapes can be selected, moved, copied, and deleted.
 <br/>-Can undo/redo delete with groups.

 <br/>**Not working:**
 <br/>-Paste not working with groups.
-<br/>-Delete sometimes does not remove all grouped shapes.
+<br/>-Delete does not work after undoing/redoing a grouping.
-<br/>-Undo/redo not working correctly.
-Undo/redo does not undo the creation of a group, but gets rid of all shapes in a group.
-Selection box reverts to original grouping size on undo/redo.

 ### **Check-in 3:**